mariamsamaha/fork-http-server/README.md

 ├── server          # Compiled binary
 └── README.md       # This documentation

-bash
-Copy
 ⚙️ How to Build
 Make sure you have GCC installed.
 Then run: gcc -o server server.c main.c

 🚀 How to Run
 Run the server with a specific port:

-bash
-Copy
-Edit
 ./server <port>

-Now open your browser and go to:
+Now open your browser and go to: http://localhost:<port>

-arduino
-Copy
-Edit
-http://localhost:<port>
 You should see the content of the www/ folder served.